extradosages/RestInterfaces.jl/README.md

 using HTTP
 # HttpError-themed exceptions can be found here; these acheive a special synergy
 # with the error-handling middleware we're using below
-using RestApis.HttpErrors: unprocessable_entity
+using RestInterfaces.HttpErrors: unprocessable_entity
 # As one might have guessed, abstractions over HttpMethods
-using RestApis.HttpMethods: Get, Post
+using RestInterfaces.HttpMethods: Get, Post
 # Several pre-made middleware functions can be found here
 # This one converts HttpErrors into Http.Responses
-using RestApis.Middleware: handle_errors
+using RestInterfaces.Middleware: handle_errors
 # Composable routers with minimal pattern-matching facilities
-using RestApis.Middleware.Routers: Router, route
+using RestInterfaces.Middleware.Routers: Router, route
 # Resource abstractions
-using RestApis.Resources
+using RestInterfaces.Resources
 # THE Resource abstraction
-using RestApis.Resources: Resource
+using RestInterfaces.Resources: Resource
 # Utilities for extracting information from HTTP.Requests
-using RestApis.Util: json_payload, query_parameters
+using RestInterfaces.Utils: json_payload, query_parameters

 # Mutable state-- a fake backend
-default_name = "World"
+name_state = "World"

 ## `Hello` resource